- 4 center-cut bacon strips

 - 1/4 teaspoon dried thyme

 - 2 cans (6-1/2 ounces each) chopped clams, undrained

 - In a Dutch oven, cook bacon over medium heat until crisp.
 Remove to paper towels to drain; set aside.
-Saute the celery, onion and garlic in the drippings until tender.
+Saute celery and onion in the drippings until tender.
+Add garlic; cook 1 minute longer.
 Stir in the potatoes, water, clam juice, bouillon, pepper and thyme.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15-20 minutes or until potatoes are tender.

 - In a small bowl, combine flour and 1 cup half-and-half until smooth.
 Gradually stir into soup.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.

 - Stir in clams and remaining half-and-half; heat through (do not boil).
 Crumble the cooked bacon; sprinkle over each serving.
 Yield: 5 servings.

 "I have tried many clam chowder recipes over the years.
 This one is by far the best and most closely resembles New England or San Francisco restaurant style.
 I did double the amount of flour to make a little thicker."

 "I made a shrimp stock since I did not have clam juice ,used fresh clams out of the shell given to us from a friend in Maine ,added shrimp to the chowder and I used full fat half and half other than that I followed the recipe .
 This chowder turned out completely amazing ."

 "This is delicious.
 BUT it should NOT be called New England chowder.
 No garlic, thyme, celery."